thatsn0tmysite/livefect/README.md

 ## TODOs and possible new features
    - Rewrite code to be less messy
+   - When segment to rwx mem is found, write payload at given address (-a), then pad the rest of the mapped area with `jmp address`, to maximize a chanche of execution
    - Find PLT/GOT entries of in-memory/loaded modules, overwrite address (this should be possible on RELRO binaries if the library is loaded at runtime)
    - See if feasable/useful allow reading ROP gadget addresses from file, file format could be something like that:
    ```